 Hope for the Best.

 Unfortunately, there is no way to directly link your Google and Facebook accounts yourself.
 If Google doesn’t automatically pull reviews from Facebook, there isn’t much you can do about it.

 Encourage Customer Experience Reviews From Your Website

 You can create a dedicated landing page with content encouraging customers to leave reviews.
 You can also put language in your homepage’s footer or primary content.
 This can encourage customers to share their experiences as Google reviews.

 This is a great way to ensure that even customers who find your business by looking for your website on search engines can still leave Google reviews on your GMB profile.

 - Get your Google review link.
-Find your Google review link in your Google My Business account.
+Find your Google review link in your Google Business Profile account.

 - Add the link to your website.
 Add the Google review link along with language encouraging customers to leave a rating on your Google account.